 Finally, the fifth recommendation provides education and training actions and models to increase equity in the peer review process itself.
 Suggestions include providing bias awareness or diversity training for editors and reviewers, educating editors on resources that promote diverse research methods and transparent reporting standards, and promoting style guides on avoiding bias in language.
 Other ideas include coaching reviewers to be on the lookout for noninclusive language.

-The recommendation provides some guidelines and ideas about exploring alternative peer review models, such as double-anonymous and triple anonymous peer reviews, and encouraging reviewers to disclose if anyone assisted them in a mentoring relationship and offering credit to those who assisted.
+The recommendation provides some guidelines and ideas about exploring alternative peer review models, such as double-anonymous and triple anonymous peer reviewing, and encouraging reviewers to disclose if anyone assisted them in a mentoring relationship and offering credit to those who assisted.
 Considering diverse, multistep editor decisions to minimize bias is also discussed, along with developing annual reporting to assess potential bias throughout the peer review process.

 Translations of this toolkit in Spanish and Portuguese will be coming soon.